 Certain statements contained in this Circular constitute forward-looking information.
-Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "plan", "estimate", "expect", "may", "will", "intend", "should", "goals", "targets", "strategy", "future", and similar expressions.
-In particular, forward-looking information in this Circular includes, but is not limited to references to: strategic plans, goals and targets, including ESG targets and the commitment to achieve net zero greenhouse gas (GHG) emissions by 2050; growth plans; expected emissions reductions; the decarbonization of operations; expected electricity generation capacity and/or productive capacity of assets and projects, including assets and projects that have been acquired or that are expected to be developed in the future; the expected purchase and sale of electricity and/or renewable energy; the expected value, term, impact and/or benefits of contracts; the expected timing for commencement, construction, completion or commercial operations of facilities, assets or projects; expected economic and community benefits; information pertaining to planned but not yet fully developed projects, including development projects acquired as part of the Renewable Energy Portfolio Acquisition from Suncor Energy Inc., also the Central West Pumped Storage Hydro Project, also the Canadian Pacific Hydrogen Locomotive Project, also the Suncor ATCO Heartland Hydrogen Hub Project, also the ATLAS Carbon Sequestration Hub Project, also the Empress and Calgary Solar Development Projects.
+Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "plan", "estimate", expect", "may", "will", "intend", "should", "goals", "targets", "strategy", "future", and similar expressions.
+In particular, forward-looking information in this Circular includes, but is not limited to references to: the business and procedure of the meeting; the composition of the Board following the meeting; GOCOM's belief that ATCO's compensation policies and practices do not encourage any executive to take inappropriate or excessive risks that could have a materially adverse effect on the Company and that ATCO has proper practices in place to effectively identify and mitigate potential risks; statements relating to strategic plans, goals and targets, including ESG targets and the commitment to achieve net zero greenhouse gas (GHG) emissions by 2050; growth plans; expected emissions reductions; the expected decarbonization of operations; statements relating to the Company's continuing commitment to a diverse and inclusive working environment; the Company's continuing commitment to build and maintain positive and mutually beneficial relationships and partnerships with communities we serve, including Indigenous groups; the expected electricity generation capacity and/or productive capacity of assets and projects, including assets and projects that have been acquired or that are expected to be developed in the future; the expected purchase and sale of electricity and/or renewable energy; the expected value, term, impact and/or benefits of contracts; the expected timing for commencement, construction, completion or commercial operations of facilities, assets or projects; expected economic and community benefits; and information pertaining to planned but not yet fully developed projects.

 Although the Company believes that the expectations reflected in the forward-looking information are reasonable based on the information available on the date such statements are made and processes used to prepare the information, such statements are not guarantees of future performance and no assurance can be given that these expectations will prove to be correct.
 Forward-looking information should not be unduly relied upon.
-By their nature, these statements involve a variety of assumptions, known and unknown risks and uncertainties, and other factors, which may cause actual results, levels of activity, and achievements to differ materially from those anticipated in such forward-looking information.
-The forwardlooking information reflects the Company's beliefs and assumptions with respect to, among other things, the Company's ability to successfully achieve its net zero GHG emissions target by 2050 and other ESG targets by 2030; the development and performance of technology and technological innovations and the ability to otherwise access and implement all technology necessary to achieve GHG and other ESG targets; continuing collaboration with certain regulatory and environmental groups; the performance of assets and equipment; demand levels for oil, natural gas, gasoline, diesel and other energy sources; certain levels of future energy use; future production rates; future revenue and earnings; the ability to meet current project schedules, and other assumptions inherent in management's expectations in respect of the forwardlooking information identified herein.
+By its nature, forward-looking information involves a variety of assumptions, known and unknown risks and uncertainties, and other factors, which may cause actual results, levels of activity, and achievements to differ materially from those anticipated in such forward-looking information.
+The forward-looking information reflects the Company's beliefs and assumptions with respect to, among other things, the Company's ability to successfully achieve its net zero GHG emissions target by 2050 and other ESG targets by 2030; the development and performance of technology and technological innovations and the ability to otherwise access and implement all technology necessary to achieve GHG and other ESG targets; continuing collaboration with certain regulatory and environmental groups; the performance of assets and equipment; demand levels for oil, natural gas, gasoline, diesel and other energy sources; certain levels of future energy use; future production rates; future revenue and earnings; the ability to meet current project schedules, and other assumptions inherent in management's expectations in respect of the forward-looking information identified herein.